SoftwareAG/c8y-releasenotes/content/release-10-18-0/devices-10-18-0.md

 <tr>
 <td>LWM2M</td>
 <td>Two new LWM2M shell commands have been added.
-- The new <code>executelegacy</code> command allows LWM2M execute requests with non-standard LWM2M parameters.
+<br>- The new <code>executelegacy</code> command allows LWM2M execute requests with non-standard LWM2M parameters.
 The behavior of this operation resembles the semantics of the existing <code>execute</code> operation until version 10.15.
-- The new <code>coap</code> shell command enables making raw CoAP requests to devices to facilitate non-standard communication in exceptional cases.
+<br>- The new <code>coap</code> shell command enables making raw CoAP requests to devices to facilitate non-standard communication in exceptional cases.
-<br>Refer to the <a href="https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#shell-commands" class="no-ajaxy">LWM2M > Handling LWM2M shell commands<a/> in the <i>Protocol integration guide</i> for details on these operations.</td>
+<br>Refer to <a href="https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#shell-commands" class="no-ajaxy">LWM2M > Handling LWM2M shell commands<a/> in the <i>Protocol integration guide</i> for details on these operations.</td>
 <td>DM-2153</td>
 <td>10.18.0.6</td>
 </tr>

 <tr>
 <td>LWM2M</td>
 <td>The performance of the <code>migrateLwm2mDevices</code> operation has been improved.
-New command line arguments were introduced with the operation.
-A list of legacy LWM2M devices can be directly specified from the shell command.
-Moreover, the migration of the LWM2M client registration objects can also be skipped using an argument.
-For details, refer to <a href="https://cumulocity.com/guides/10.18.0/protocol-integration/lwm2m/#migration-of-the-lwm2m-devices" class="no-ajaxy">LWM2M > LWM2M connector device > Migration of the LWM2M devices<a/> in the <i>Protocol integration guide</i>.</td>
+New command line arguments have been introduced with the operation.
+A list of legacy LWM2M devices can be specified directly from the shell command.
+Moreover, the migration of the LWM2M client registration objects can be skipped b< using an argument.
+For details, refer to <a href="https://cumulocity.com/guides/protocol-integration/lwm2m/#migration-of-the-lwm2m-devices" class="no-ajaxy">LWM2M > LWM2M connector device > Migration of the LWM2M devices</a> in the <i>Protocol integration guide</i>.</td>
 <td>DM-1866</td>
 <td>10.18.0.5</td>
 </tr>